cmry/cmry.github.io/about.md

 & [STIL](https://twitter.com/clipsua/status/563648163761106944)).
 With my newly
 developed admiration for Natural Language Processing and Machine Learning, I sought to continue research and applied (and got hired) for a PhD position in Antwerp.
-After two years of diligent work, I was offered to continue my work and lecture at Tilburg University, where I reside today.
+After two years of dilligent work, I was offered to continue my work and lecture at Tilburg University, where I reside today.

 ## Development